Dave-314land/javascript-election-map/README.md

 # javascript-election-map
-This is a tutorial based project
+This is a simple, one-page website, built as part of a javascript class project.